Prestons, New South Wales: Transport

 Prestons is situated at an important road junction (Sir Roden Cutler VC Memorial Interchange) where the M5 South Western Motorway from the city meets the Hume Motorway heading towards Canberra and Melbourne and the Westlink M7 heading towards Mount Druitt and northern Sydney.
 All three roads can be accessed from Camden Valley Way, which also connects Prestons to Liverpool and Camden.
 The M7 can also be accessed from Bernera Road.
 Prestons is serviced by trains to the city via Granville and the Airport from Glenfield and Edmondson Park stations.
-Interline Bus Services provides three bus services to Liverpool via different routes.
+Transit Systems provides three bus services to Liverpool via different routes.
 One of these, route 850, also connects to Narellan.

 Sport

 The Prestons Cricket Club (Hornets) operates from Amalfi Park, since it was founded in 1968.

 Prestons Robins Little Athletics operates every Wednesday and Friday nights at the new park on Ash Road during summer months.